nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Contacts in EduMate have two types of attributes: single-valued and multi-valued.

 Single-valued attributes for each contact can only have one value.
-Examples of single-valued attributes include a contact's name, phone number, email address, Telegram handle, and home address.
+Examples of single-valued attributes include a contact's name, phone number, email address, Telegram handle, and home station.

 Multi-valued attributes, on the other hand, can have multiple values associated with a single contact.
 Examples of multi-valued attributes include the groups and modules that a contact belongs to.